What could climate change mean for your investments?

 —Jonathan Kozy, senior macro strategy analyst in the Chief Investment Office for Merrill and Bank of America Private Bank

 Benefit.
 This involves investing in companies, regardless of industry, that are leading by example, incorporating environmental practices into their governance — and providing visibility into their efforts via ESG metrics and disclosures, Norman notes.
-For example, companies may demonstrate the ways their practices align with the United Nations’ Sustainable Development Goals (SDGs), or the Task Force on Climate-related Financial Disclosures (TCFD) or the Sustainability Accounting Standards Board (SASB).
-In 2020, the World Economic Forum’s International Business Council, chaired by Bank of America CEO Brian Moynihan, announced a set of “stakeholder capitalism metrics” designed to standardize ESG reporting across industries and regions.
+For example, companies may demonstrate the ways their practices align with the guidelines such as the United Nations' Sustainable Development Goals (SDGs), the Task Force on Climate-related Financial Disclosures (TCFD) or the Sustainability Accounting Standards Board standards.
+In 2020, the World Economic Forum's International Business Council, chaired by Bank of America CEO Brian Moynihan, announced a set of "stakeholder capitalism metrics" designed to standardize ESG reporting across industries and regions.

-“Doing so can benefit companies by mitigating the potential costs of regulatory and government pressure, as well as risks to their reputations,” Norman says.
+"Doing so can benefit companies by mitigating the potential costs of regulatory and government pressure, as well as risks to their reputations," Norman says.
 Positive environmental practices could also make such companies more prosperous and hence potentially stronger investments.
-In one survey, 70% of consumers said they would pay a 5% premium for a “green” product, compared with a similar non-green alternative.4 “Companies with a strong environmental strategy may differentiate themselves from the competition and find it easier to attract, retain and motivate talented workers,” Kozy says.
+In one survey, 70% of consumers said they were willing to pay a 5% premium for a "green" product, compared with a similar non- green alternative.4 “Companies with a strong environmental strategy may differentiate themselves from the competition and find it easier to attract, retain and motivate talented workers," Kozy says.

 Contribute.
 The final group includes companies and industries whose products or services are dedicated to helping mitigate climate change.
-“These might include resource-efficient or alternative energy, smart grids, electric vehicles or innovations in food, agriculture, forestry and clean water,” Norman says.
+"These might include resource-efficient or alternative energy, smart grids, electric vehicles or innovations in food, agriculture, forestry and clean water," Norman says.
 Renewable energies offer one clear example, she adds.
-“Between 2009 and 2019, solar energy costs fell by 90%, while utility-scale wind energy costs declined by 71%, making them competitive with conventional power generation.”5 Another boost is the current administration’s promise to ramp up investment in green infrastructure.
-The 2021 American Jobs Plan proposes hundreds of billions of dollars for everything from electric vehicles to a reenergized power infrastructure and building and retrofitting millions of energy-efficient homes.6
+"Between 2009 and 2020, solar energy costs fell by 90%, while utility-scale wind energy costs declined by 71%, making them competitive with conventional power generation.”5 “Geopolitical conflicts, if anything, add to the attractiveness of renewables.
+“Higher fossil fuel prices raise the relative competitiveness of green energy, where costs had already significantly come down,” Norman adds.

 The specific investments you choose may depend on your return expectations and your appetite for risk, Kozy says.
 For example, green bonds, an environmental community loan fund, or municipal bonds focused on sustainable cities or the transition from traditional to renewable energies may offer a modest return in exchange for relatively low risk.
 Other approaches, such as stocks in companies driving environmental solutions or private equity investments in renewable energy, may offer higher return potential in exchange for greater risk.